dabu-io/dabu-dev/README.md

 # dabu

 ## English
-dabu is a python packagethat pulls information from the enlisted stocks on the Mexican Stock Exchange (a.k.a.
+dabu is a python package that pulls information from the enlisted stocks on the Mexican Stock Exchange (a.k.a.
 BOLSA).<br><br>
 Market and financial information include:
 1. Market price (From Yahoo!Finance)
    * End of the day price range (OHLC)